wangziqi2013/wangziqi2013.github.io/_posts/2019-11-09-easy-lock-free-indexing-in-nvm.markdown

 The programmer can simply wrap any multi-word atomic operation with MWCAS library, and recovery is handled automically after crash.
 For memory reclamation, MWCAS implements its own epoch-based reclamation policy which delays the deallocation of memory blocks until all threads have dropped their references to the block.
 This epoch-based mechanism is integrated into MWCAS both as its internal memory reclamation policy, and also exposed to users for better code reuse.
+The authors also compared their software MWCAS with HTM.
+The conclusion is that HTM performs slightly better than MWCAS in performance, but its unstability (no progress guarantee due to spurious aborts) and lack of persistence support make MWCAS a better choice in general.